MaurizeDev/Escaperoom-2024/README.md

 ## Overview

 This is **my final project after a 6-week Java course**.
 I wrote it within one week.
-We needed to show all of the learned topics like OOP, Enum, Interfaces, Lambda, file-system/database and all of that in clean code and according to Java naming and documentation conventions.
+We needed to show all of the learned topics like OOP, Enum, Interfaces, Lambda, file-system/database etc. And all of that in clean code and according to Java naming and documentation conventions.

 The **Escape Room Game** is an interactive text-based game where players must solve multiple puzzles to escape from a virtual escape room.
 This Java console-based project offers a series of challenging brain teasers that need to be solved in a certain timeframe.